metalsoft-io/metalcloud-sdk-go/docs/ServerInstanceGroupInterface.md

 ### NewServerInstanceGroupInterface

-`func NewServerInstanceGroupInterface(revision float32, createdTimestamp string, updatedTimestamp string, infrastructureId int32, groupId int32, index int32, serviceStatus string, ) *ServerInstanceGroupInterface`
+`func NewServerInstanceGroupInterface(revision float32, label string, createdTimestamp string, updatedTimestamp string, infrastructureId int32, groupId int32, index int32, serviceStatus string, ) *ServerInstanceGroupInterface`

 NewServerInstanceGroupInterface instantiates a new ServerInstanceGroupInterface object This constructor will assign default values to properties that have it defined,